 - Review your credit reports for accuracy at least one time annually.

-- Know your credit before you make application and identify the areas you need to improve.
+- Know your credit before you apply for new credit lines (such as a credit card, car loan, or mortgage) and identify the areas you need to improve.

 - Beware of fraudulent “credit repair” companies.
 Housing Counselors at CLSMF can help you understand your credit report and set goals to pay down your debt, increase your credit scores and reach your money goals!

 If your credit score is low, it will take some time to repair it.